 If you’ve been retaliated against for acting under this law, you have legal rights and options.
 A reputable New Jersey whistleblower claims attorney can help you navigate this path.

 New Jersey’s whistleblower laws are well-known for being the strictest in the United States.
 Under New Jersey employment law, employers aren’t permitted to take any type of retaliatory action against an employee for reporting something they believed to be unethical or illegal.
-At Varcadipane & Pinnisi, PC, our New Jersey whistleblower claims attorneys fight for the rights of employees who have been retaliated against for their sounding the alarm on illegal activity in the workplace.
+At Varcadipane & Pinnisi, PC, our New Jersey and New York City whistleblower claims attorneys fight for the rights of employees who have been retaliated against for their sounding the alarm on illegal activity in the workplace.

 It is illegal for an employer to take action against an employee for objecting to or disclosing illegal activity.
 Retaliation includes firing an employee; however, it’s often done in much more subtle ways.
 Any retaliation is prohibited, apparent, or not.
 For example, suppose the reason is related to an employee’s objections or disclosures.
 In that case, the employer may not take any of the following actions:

 In order for an employee to receive protection, it’s best if their whistleblowing is in writing.
 For example, suppose an employee is going to make a complaint to a public body.
 In that case, they should first give their employer a formal written notice, so the employer has the opportunity to correct the issue.
 Exceptions include:

 Even if written notice isn’t required, it’s still a good idea to provide one if possible.
 Unfortunately, without a “paper trail” of documented evidence, these cases can become disputes over who said what.
 Having a detailed paper trail dramatically increases the chances of a successful claim.